What do we treat?

 At the Portland Clinic of Holistic Health we treat a wide variety of patients with a wide variety of complaints.
 We provide care to men, women, newborns, children and adolescents, seniors – from all walks of life.

-We treat people not diseases.
+We treat people.

 We work to build health so that disease states improve, by helping the body to heal we are able to harness the self healing capability of the human body.
 Sometimes this includes conventional medications along with natural therapy and sometimes natural therapy alone is all that is required.
 Sometimes we are the lead physicians in the case and sometimes we are members of a patient’s team of doctors.